 The forecasts are given as a series of maps for each 3 hours covering the next 2 days.
 The forecast shows the significant wave heights* over the lakes and the 10-meter winds the model uses to generate them.

-The wind-wave forecast will be updated when the weather forecast is updated, usually 4 times a day.
+The wind-wave forecast will be updated when the weather forecast is updated, at least every 3 hours.
 Weather and wave grid resolution is set to 2.5 km grid boxes.

-The wind-wave model is from the Great Lakes Environmental Research Laboratory (GLERL) and is currently used by NWS forecast offices for the Great Lakes and Lake Champlain.
+The wind-wave model is from the Great Lakes Environmental Research Laboratory (GLERL) and is currently used by NWS forecast offices for the Great Lakes, and selected inland lakes across the region.

 To directly view the Lake Wind-Wave forecasts go to: